Felix-Hz/green-squares/README.md

 ### Fact of Day 213
 In October 12 of 1492, Christopher Columbus' expedition makes landfall in the Caribbean and lands on Guanahani, but he believes he has reached the East Indies.

+### Fact of Day 214
+The number 1729 is the smallest natural number representable in two different ways as a sum of two positive cubes, as Ramanujan stated on the spot.